cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/SimEntity.rst

 processEvent
 ^^^^^^^^^^^^

-.. java:method::  void processEvent(SimEvent ev)
+.. java:method::  void processEvent(SimEvent evt)
    :outertype: SimEntity

    Processes events or services that are available for the entity.
 This method is invoked by the \ :java:ref:`CloudSim`\  class whenever there is an event in the deferred queue, which needs to be processed by the entity.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened

 run
 ^^^